 - Central Washington University – Information Technology & Administrative Management

-- The format can either be printed on college letterhead or an email with signature line.
+- The format can be printed on college letterhead or an email with a signature line.

-- The letter must be signed or include the signature block from the college or university registrar or faculty member in the department from which a Scholar will receive the degree.
+- The letter must be signed or include the signature block from the college or university registrar or faculty member in the department where you will receive the degree.

-- Name of the major into which the student has been accepted (not a “declared” major);
+- Name of the major you’ve been accepted into (not a “declared” major);

 - CIP code for the eligible major; AND

-- Date the student was accepted into the major (not an major/program acceptance letter).
+- Date you were accepted into the major (not a major/program acceptance letter).

-The unofficial college or university transcript must confirm:
+The unofficial college or university transcript must confirm the following:

-- Student has earned at least 60 semester or 90 quarter credits.
+- You have earned at least 60 semester or 90 quarter credits.

-- The student is enrolled at either a four-year, eligible college or university or at a community college that offers a bachelor’s degree.
+- You’re enrolled at either a four-year, eligible college or university or at a community college that offers a bachelor’s degree.

-- See eligible CIP codes and their corresponding majors here.
+- See eligible CIP codes and their corresponding majors on the eligible majors list.

-Q: I am an incoming scholar with running start credits, have been accepted into my major, but I do not have a transcript yet from my new institution, can I apply for an increase?
+Q: I am a newly selected Opportunity Scholar and have earned college credits (including Running Start credits) and have been accepted into my major, but I do not have a transcript yet from my new institution.
+Can I apply for an increase?

 A: Yes!
 We need to see that the college or university where you are transferring has accepted at least 90 quarter or 60 semester credits.
 Please email email@example.com with the contact information of someone from your program who can confirm how many credits transferred.